 5. Ardenwood Historic Farm

-Operated by the East Bay Regional Park District, this living-history farm depicts an 1800s working ranch.
+East Bay Regional Park District operates this living-history farm depicting an 1800s working ranch.
 The centerpiece attraction of this historical landmark is the Victorian mansion once belonging to the pioneering Patterson family.
-Garbed in proper 1800s attire, costumed members of the staff guide visitors through this country estate, as well as demonstrate period authentic chores and ways of living.
+Garbed in proper 1800s attire, costumed staff guide visitors through this country estate, as well as demonstrate period-authentic chores and ways of living.

 A Victorian garden is found on the property, as well as friendly farmyard animals.
-The on-site Farmyard Cafe serves up fresh fare on the weekend.
-Extra appeal can be found at the on-site Railroad Museum and train rides, and the wildflowers at Ardenwood tend to draw a crowd in the spring, as do migrating butterflies come winter.
+And the on-site Farmyard Cafe serves up a fresh fare on the weekend.
+An extra appeal is found at the on-site Railroad Museum and train rides, and the wildflowers at Ardenwood tend to draw a crowd in the spring, as do migrating butterflies come winter.

 Address: 34600 Ardenwood Boulevard, Fremont, California

 Official site: https://www.ebparks.org/parks/ardenwood/

 6. Old Mission San Jose

 Founded in 1797 by a Franciscan missionary, the Mission San Jose was first constructed on land inhabited by indigenous Ohlone people.
 Today, Mission San Jose offers a family-friendly thing to do in Fremont, with street parking available.